orsonteodoro/gcf2/profiles/gaming/README.md

 * No premature optimization
 * Reactive optimization
 * Development is active at this time
 * Use of the mold linker for codebases that are &ge; 20 MLOC or &ge; 1 hr link time.
 (WIP)
 * For competative gaming, hardening is not recommended, but it is manageable in several ways.
 Possibilities:

   - Two partitions and two kernels - 1 partition for gaming without userland hardening and without kernel hardening, 1 partition for general use with userland hardening and with kernel hardening.
 This is uncommon.

   - Unhardened whole drive for gaming, hardened USB stick for general use.
 This is uncommon.

-  - Harden the whole disk and keep 2 kernels but limit the worst case penalty at -10% with oiledmachine-overlay and set CFLAGS_HARDENED_TOLERANCE_USER="1.10" in /etc/portage/make.conf.
+  - Harden the whole disk and keep 2 kernels but limit the worst case penalty for hardening at -10% with oiledmachine-overlay and set CFLAGS_HARDENED_TOLERANCE_USER="1.10" in /etc/portage/make.conf.

   - General kernel configuration policy